The fallopian tube-specific proteome

 Gene expression shared between the fallopian tube and other tissues

-In order to illustrate the relation of fallopian tube tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of fallopian tube tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the fallopian tube enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of fallopian tube enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The fallopian tube shares expression of many elevated genes with the testis, several with the brain and a few with the epididymis, pituitary gland, lung and ovary.
+Fallopian tube shares expression of many elevated genes with testis, several with brain and its regions choriod plexus and pituitary gland, and a few with other reproductive tissues epididymis, endometrium and cervix.
 The common denominator is the utilization of cilia, or the structurally similar flagellum, for essential organ functions.
 DNAI2, a dynein protein, constitutes a motor protein component of motile cilia of multiciliated cells as well as the flagellum (tail) of the sperm, pulling on the microtubule structure of the cilium/flagellum to create motion and in the case of the sperm, sperm motility.
 DNAI2 protein can be observed mainly in cilia within the fallopian tube, as well as the flagellum of spermatids and cytoplasm of differentiating spermatocytes.

 Fallopian tube function